-Kenneth Petty Reportedly Said His Rape Accuser Was A “Willing Participant” In Court Documents
+Kenneth Petty Reportedly Said In Court Documents That His Rape Accuser Was A “Willing Participant”

 According to an exclusive report from AllHipHop.com, Nicki Minaj’s convicted sex offender husband Kenneth Petty wants a judge to believe that his rape accuser was a “willing participant.”

-Nicki Minaj’s husband reportedly described Hough as a “willing” in the incident that occurred over 25 years ago.
+Nicki Minaj’s husband reportedly described Hough as a “willing” participant in the incident that occurred over 25 years ago.
 Petty reportedly pleads in court documents:

 “I never raped the Plaintiff and I deny her accusations of rape contained in the Amended Complaint,” he argued.
 “I also deny all of Plaintiff’s allegations in the Amended Complaint that I committed any improper conduct, sexual abuse and/or sexual assault.
 The sexual encounter between Plaintiff and I, which occurred 27 years ago, was consensual and Plaintiff was a willing participant.”